1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The 1980 Susan B Anthony Dollar carries Frank Gasparro’s distinctive design on both obverse and reverse.
 The coin measures 26.5 millimeters in diameter and weighs 8.1 grams.

-An 11-sided inner border frames both sides of the coin, consisting of smooth but angular line segments that form an undecagon.
-This design feature was intended to help distinguish the dollar from the quarter through both sight and touch.
+An 11-sided inner border (called a hendecagon or undecagon) frames both sides of the coin, forming smooth but angular line segments.
+This design feature was intended to help people distinguish the dollar from a quarter by feel alone—though in practice it was not distinct enough to prevent confusion.

 The Obverse Of The 1980 Susan B Anthony Dollar